How To Set Up A Pickleball Court, According To Albert Einstein

 "Measurement is the first step that leads to control and, eventually, to improvement.
 If you can't measure something, you can't understand it.
 If you can't understand it, you can't control it.
 If you can't control it, you can't improve it." – Albert Einstein

 These geometric shapes and lines, in their simplicity, hold the entire game within them.
 Start with the court's outer boundaries – a rectangle of 20 feet by 44 feet.
 Inside this, create another rectangle measuring 17 feet by 44 feet to form the boundaries for singles and doubles play.
+These are the dimensions of a pickleball court or the pickleball court size.
 At each end of this inner rectangle, draw a line parallel to the width to mark the Non-Volley Zones (NVZ).
 These should extend 7 feet from each end.
 The area within these lines and the net is considered sacred (it’s called “The Kitchen”), where volleys must not exist.
 Within these geometric boundaries lies the beauty of pickleball: a dance between power and precision, aggression and restraint.
 These are the standard pickleball court dimensions.

 Once measured, use your pickleball court tape to create the pickleball court surface lines.